handley-lab/anesthetic/docs/source/samples.rst

     Note that the ``.prior()`` method is really just a shorthand for ``.set_beta(beta=0)``, i.e. for setting the inverse temperature parameter ``beta=0`` (where ``1/beta=kT``) in the
-    :meth:`anesthetic.samples.NestedSamples.set_beta` method, which allows you to
+    :meth:`anesthetic.core.NestedSamples.set_beta` method, which allows you to
     get the distribution at any temperature.

 This allows us to plot both prior and posterior distributions together.
 Note,